 Union officials said more than a quarter of Chicago public school teachers could lose their jobs if they are evaluated based on the tests.

-"Evaluate us on what we do, not the lives of our children we do not control," Lewis said in announcing the strike.
+"Evaluate us on what we do, not the lives of our children we do not control," Lewis said on Sunday.

 Dick Simpson, a former city council member, or alderman, said that past Chicago mayors would have called negotiators to the mayor's office to get a deal by offering the union concessions.
 But dire financial straits preclude Emanuel from throwing money at the problem.
 The last Chicago teachers strike in 1987 lasted 19 days.

 "Most parents now are supporting the teachers.
 If the strike were to go on that long, the public would be mad," said Simpson, a political science professor at the University of Illinois at Chicago.